Leonid Shafirov: Biography

 He was born in 1973 in Chita in a family of medical students, his childhood was in the town of Gukovo.
 In 1990 he graduated with a gold medal from Gukovo Secondary School No. 5.
 During his studies at school, he was elected chairman of the student committee - at the age of 13.
 He was a young correspondent for the city and regional newspapers and city radio and a member of the TV program "Image" (currently called "Brainiacs") of the Soviet Central Television.
 Later, as head of the bank, he initiated and hosted the intellectual TV quiz for schoolchildren of the Rostov region "Erudite of the Don" on the regional TV channel Don-TR.
 Filming took place in Gukovo, Rostov-on-Don, Novoshakhtinsk, Novocherkassk, Taganrog, Shakhty, Azov and Krasny Sulin.

 He graduated with honors from the Moscow Mining Institute in 1993 with a degree in mining industry.
 In 1999, he defended his dissertation and received a PhD in sociology.
 In 2012 he defended his Master's thesis on Financial Services and Insurance in a joint program of the University of St. Gallen, Vlerick Business School and HSE University.
 In 2017, he completed his PhD at Skema Business School under the supervision of Professors Rodney Turner and Hiroshi Tanaka and received a Philosophy Doctor degree in Project Management and Strategic Management.
 Author of more than 20 scientific articles.
-Sphere of scientific interests - self-build housing, consumer lending, management of household projects and portfolios of household projects at the municipal level, the social efficiency of lending to the individuals, and economic and financial literacy as factors of socio-economic development.

 He started entrepreneurial activity at eighteen, organized seminars on accounting and taxation, in trade and purchase of industrial goods produced at the Moscow and Moscow region factories.
 He began his employee career in 1991 at the Gukovugol Production Association as a representative of the Procurement Department in Moscow.
 In 1993 he was appointed deputy director of the Gukovo branch of Geolobank (Moscow).
 To decrease social tension and non-payments in favor of clients - employees of coal-mining enterprises he suggested organizing of labor dispute commissions at trade-union committees for priority payments of wage claims in case of insufficient funds on employers' banking accounts.
 During the Non-payment crisis in Russia he initiated the issue of the promissory notes by JSC Gukovugol, JSC Obukhovskaya and JSC Rostovshakhtostroy.